Strompy/Strompy/README.md

 ### Hi there 👋
 ### I'm Phillip
-Turing grad 👨‍💻 and classical musican 🎼 currently seeking a new role
+Turing grad 👨‍💻 and classical musican 🎼

 - 🔭 I’m currently working on this README!